openkinome/openkinome.github.io/README.md

 However, to get there we must establish baseline models and a way to iterate and improve in reproducible and comparable ways.
 This calls for the following pillars:

-- Robust and extensible object models: all data must be represented in the same way, so it can be compared and reused.
+- **Robust and extensible object models**: all data must be represented in the same way, so it can be compared and reused.
-- Guaranteed provenance: every execution is logged and every input data is versioned and archived.
+- **Guaranteed provenance**: every execution is logged and every input data is versioned and archived.
 If an experiment needs to be debugged, it can be run again, no matter where or when or by whom.
 This leads to:
-- Reproducible pipelines, bit-by-bit: automated workflows will deterministically recreate the same models given the same input configuration data.
+- **Reproducible pipelines, down to the bit**: automated workflows will deterministically recreate the same models given the same input configuration data.

 ## The challenges and the requirements